-Before starting on this any gulma, vaginal and womb disorders must be corrected for seminal development and retaining foetus.
+Before starting on this any gulma, vaginal and uterine disorders must be corrected for seminal development and retaining foetus.
 This is good for vaginal complaints.
 Cleanliness is to be ensured during the treatment.

 Ayurveda practitioners use this for the treatment of below conditions.
 In the below conditions, it is usually used in combination with other related Ayurveda products.

 Infertility due to unknown causes.
 In many cases, this product is advised as a co prescription in conjunction with IUI treatment.

 Effect on Tridosha – Calms Vata, Pitta and Kapha